groonga/groonga/doc/source/tutorial/match_columns.rst

 You need to concatenate comment column of Articles table and content column of Comments table with period( ``.`` ) as ``--match_columns`` arguments.

 At first, this query execute fulltext search from content of Comments table, then fetch the records of Articles table which refers to already searched records of Comments table.
-(Because of this, if you comment out the query which create column index ``article`` of Comments table, you can't get intended search results.)
+(Because of this, if you comment out the query which creates index column ``article`` of Comments table, you can't get intended search results.)

 .. groonga-command
 .. include:: ../example/tutorial/match_columns-nested-index-select.log